Onyx-Protocol/Onyx/docs/future/protocol/specifications/ca-api.md

           txid:
             type: string
             description: Optional transaction ID in hex which is available if the template is finalized.

-      Mux1Template:
-        type: object
-        required:
-          - type
-        properties:
-          type:
-            type: string
-            description: Type of the entry (required to be `mux1`).
-            enum:
-              - mux1
-          program:
-            type: string
-            description: The raw hex of the control program.

-      Mux2Template:
-        type: object
-        required:
-          - type
-        properties:
-          type:
-            type: string
-            description: Type of the entry (required to be `mux2`).
-            enum:
-              - mux2
-          program:
-            type: string
-            description: The raw hex of the control program.
-          excess_factor:
-            type: string
-            description: The raw excess scalar to be turned into excess commitment.

       Issuance1Template:
         type: object